prideout/knotess/README.md

 This library generates triangle meshes for all the [prime knots] in the Rolfsen table.

-Knotess consumes a compact binary file that provides XYZ positions for bézier control points, then produces tube shapes by sweeping a polygon along the bézier curve.
+At run time, knotess consumes a compact binary file ([centerlines.bin]) containing bézier control points.
+It then generates triangle meshes by sweeping a polygon along the bézier curves.

 - [Interactive Demo](https://prideout.net/knotess)